Asparkam - instructions for use. Overdose of asparkam is fatal

 Muscle weakness.

-Others may indicate a lack of potassium. external indicators eg dry skin, vomiting, flatulence.
+Other symptoms may indicate potassium deficiency external indicators, for example, dry skin, vomiting, flatulence.

-The reasons that can cause a potassium deficiency in a child may be:
+Reasons that can cause potassium deficiency in a child may be:

 Severe vomiting;